The Ukraine-Russia crisis at a glance | DW | 16.02.2022

 Comparison of military strength: Ukraine and Russia

-In February of 2015, France and Germany helped broker a peace deal between Russia and Ukraine, known as the Minsk Agreement.
-That agreement however is currently on hold, after more than 20 failed ceasefire attempts.
+In February 2015, France and Germany helped broker a ceasefire deal between Russia and Ukraine, known as the Minsk agreement (Minsk II).
+That agreement, however, is currently on hold after more than 20 failed ceasefire attempts.

 Several months ago, Russia began a massive military buildup on the border by moving tanks, artillery and attack helicopters into position.
 In addition, it and neighboring Belarus have more than 100,000 battle-ready troops on standby, who, on short notice, could cross over into Ukraine by land, sea or air.
 According to Moscow, the troops are just taking part in military exercises.

 In response to the Russian troop deployments, NATO has strengthened its eastern flank.
 350 German Bundeswehr soldiers and around a hundred military vehicles have been sent to NATO member Lithuania, increasing to almost 1,000 the number of German soldiers stationed in the former Soviet republic.
-Germany won't be sending military equipment to Ukraine though, unlike Nato members Poland, Great Britain and the United States.
+Germany has said it will not be sending offensive military equipment to Ukraine, unlike NATO members Poland, Great Britain and the United States.

 This article has been translated from German.